 “I have dirty, ripped clothes, brown boots, a belt.
 I’m hiding behind a rock, crouching on my knees and shooting at the enemy.
 I’m at the edge of a valley.
 The battle is going on all around me.”

 Although this was Chase’s little-boy voice, his tone was serious and mature-uncharacteristic of my happy five-year-old.
 He actually seemed to be feeling this soldier’s feelings and thinking his thoughts.
 He really didn’t want to be there shooting at other men.
-This was not a glorified picture of war or soldiering; Chase was describing the sentiments of a man in the heat of battle who had serious doubts about the value of his actions, was terrified, thinking only of staying alive.
-These feelings and images were coming from some place deep within him.
+This was not a glorified picture of war or soldiering; Chase described the sentiments of a man in the heat of battle who had serious doubts about the value of his actions, was terrified, thinking only of staying alive.
+These feelings and images were coming from someplace deep within him.
 Chase was not making this up.

 WOW!
-Truly amazing and certainly beyond the imagination of a young child!
-And also, this one from an 18 month old little girl who had previously only jabbered random words and never a complete sentence.
+Positively amazing and certainly beyond the imagination of a young child!
+And also, this one from an 18-month-old little girl who had previously only chattered random words and never a complete sentence.

 When she questioned Elspeth, the little one replied, “I’m not Elspeth now.
 I’m Rose, but I’m going to be Sister Teresa Gregory.”
 Now her mother was stunned.
 They were not Catholics: Elspeth could not possibly have known about nuns and vows.
 She was only a baby!

-Elspeth went on to tell her mother that “when I was here before” she had been an old lady and wore a long black dress with a black cloth over her head.
+Elspeth went on to tell her mother that “when I was here before,” she had been an old lady and wore a long black dress with a black cloth over her head.
 That was it.
-Then one day, two years later, Elspeth filled in the story about the nun’s life, describing her jobs at the convent.
-Her day began when it was still dark; she milked goats, made cheese, and helped prepare the food.
+One day, two years later, Elspeth filled in the story about the nun’s life, describing her jobs at the convent.
+Her day began when it was still dark; she milked goats, made cheese and helped prepare the food.
 The nuns said prayers often, and when a certain bell was rung, they had to stop talking, no matter what they were doing.
-Elspeth saw herself as an old woman who fell over and died while saying prayers in her tiny room.
+Elspeth saw herself as an older woman who fell over and died while saying prayers in her tiny room.

-Taking all this into account, is it your wish to learn about past life regression?
+Considering all this, is it your wish to learn about past life regression?
 Do you have a desire for yourself to try and “go back?”
 Do these reincarnation stories inspire you to learn more?

 Previously a therapist that performed past life regressions was quite hard to find.
-On the chance you did find one, it was often a circle of drugs, hypnosis, therapy, meditation, and more and more therapy, until the subject would eventually break into this important wisdom state.
-This was normally after investing months or years and thousands of dollars into the program.
+On the chance you did find one, it was often a circle of drugs, hypnosis, therapy, meditation, and more therapy.
+Eventually, the subject would break into this critical wisdom state.
+This was usually after investing months or years and thousands of dollars into the program.

-I hope you found the reincarnation stories above interesting and thought provoking!
+I hope you found the reincarnation stories above exciting and thought-provoking!